 Version 1.3 has been declared End-Of-Life on 2015, Dec 23rd (released on 2011-10-11).
 With a total of 48 patch releases since the initial release in October 2011, we consider this version highly stable.

 Although their use is highly discouraged for both security reasons and data stability issues, older versions are still available for download.
-When using LedgerSMB versions 1.2 or earlier, you should to do so in only in a highly restricted network environment.
+When using LedgerSMB versions 1.2 or earlier, you should to do so in only in a highly restricted network environment, because of known security problems.

 LedgerSMB began in 2006 as a fork of the popular general ledger software package called SQL-Ledger largely written and maintained by Dieter Simader since 1999.
 Versions 1.2 and earlier are heavily based on SQL-Ledger's code.